CSCI-442-Mines/project-4-starter/README.rst

    CPU utilization:          65.62%
    CPU efficiency:           25.00%

-C Function Diagrams
+C Flow Charts
 --------------------
-This section contains a couple function diagrams.
+This section contains a couple flow charts.
 These diagram reference functions that are present, but may need to be implemented, in the starter code.
 For example, ``handle_thread_arrived(event)`` is a function within the ``Simulation`` class.

 .. figure:: images/handle_thread_arrived.jpg
    :width: 100 %